What is net income?

 Net income is your company’s total profits after deducting all business expenses.
-Some people refer to net income as net earnings, net profit, or the company’s bottom line.
-It’s the amount of money you have left over to pay shareholders, invest in new projects or equipment, pay off debts, or save for future use.
+Some people refer to net income as net earnings, net profit, or simply your “bottom line” (nicknamed from its location at the bottom of the income statement).
+It’s the amount of money you have left to pay shareholders, invest in new projects or equipment, pay off debts, or save for future use.

 The formula for calculating net income is: